 Step 6: If you receive a direct mail card but cannot reach them by phone, swing by, introduce yourself, and give them a Medicare buyers guide.
 (Make sure you take the direct mail card you received so they can connect the dots that you’re the one they sent it to.)

 Selling Medicare Supplement takes tenacity.
-Working your leads is the most critical step of selling Medicare Supplements, don’t cut corners!
+Working your T65 leads is the most critical step when you first learn to sell Medicare Supplements, don’t cut corners!

 Step 8: How to make residual income selling Medicare Supplement Insurance